learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 # so we reject the Null Hypothesis with a high degree of confidence
 ```

-## 2 sample KS test
+## Two-sample K-S test

-A two sample KS test is available in SciPy using following function
+A two-sample K-S test is available in SciPy using following function:

 ```python
 scipy.stats.ks_2samp(data1, data2)[source]
 ```

-Let's generate some bi-modal data first for this test
+Let's generate some bi-modal data first for this test:

 ```python